Shahrul Saad

+Shahrul has individually won 3 FAM Football Awards 'Best Defender Award' in 2018, 2019 and 2022.

 Club career

+Youth

 Shahrul started his career at Perak youth team.
 He was then transferred to Malaysia national youth setup and has played for Harimau Muda B in the 2011 Malaysia league and Harimau Muda A in the 2012 Singapore S.League.
-In 2014 he played 22 matches for Harimau Muda in the Australian National Premier Leagues.
+In 2014, he played 22 matches for Harimau Muda in the Australian National Premier Leagues.

+Felda United

-In 2015, he graduated from the national youth setup and was signed by Felda United.
+In 2015, Shahrul graduated from the national youth setup and was signed by Felda United.
 At Felda, he was converted from a defender to a defensive midfielder by head coach Irfan Bakti Abu Salim.
 He made his debut in the second match of 2015 Malaysia Super League against Sime Darby coming on from a bench in the 81st minute.
 He made his first start against Johor Darul Ta'zim on 3 May 2015 and become a regular until the end of the season.
-His only league goal for Felda was in the final league match against Johor Darul Ta'zim, where Felda won 2-1.
+His only league goal for Felda was in the final league match against Johor Darul Ta'zim, where Felda won 2–1.

+Perak

-In 2016, Shahrul returned to Perak FC.
-He won the 2018 Malaysia Cup with Perak and finished as league runners up in 2018, hence qualified to the AFC Champions League play-off round.
+In 2016, Shahrul returned to his hometown club Perak where he won the 2018 Malaysia Cup with the club and finished as Malaysia Super League runners up in 2018, hence qualified to the AFC Champions League play-off round.

+Johor Darul Ta'zim

 On 8 May 2021, Shahrul joined Johor Darul Ta'zim.
 He was given the number 32 shirt.
 He made his debut against Sabah in the 2021 Malaysia Cup.
 He also scored his first goal for Johor Darul Ta'zim in the same competition against Kelantan.

+In 2024, Shahrul changed his jersey number from no.32 to no.3 after Adam Nor Azlin left the club.
+He debuted in the no.3 jersey during a friendly match against Singapore side, Lion City Sailors on 4 April 2023 at Bishan Stadium.
+During the 2024 Malaysia FA Cup first leg match on 29 June 2024 against Malaysian University, Shahrul scored Johor Darul Ta'zim 1000th goal since being rebranded in 2013 scoring the fourth goal in 5–0 win.

 International career

+Youth

-In 2012, Shahrul played his first match for the national under 23 team in the final match of 2012 Olympic qualifiers against Syria.
-He featured in two Southeast Asian Games (2013 and 2015) and 2014 Asian Games for the Malaysia national under 23 team.
-He also a part of the 2013 Merdeka Tournament winning team and played for the 2013 Malaysia Universiade team.
+In 2012, Shahrul made his debut for the Malaysia U23 team in the final match of 2012 Olympic qualifiers against Syria.
+He featured in two Southeast Asian Games (2013 and 2015) and 2014 Asian Games for the Malaysia national under-23 team.
+He was also a part of the 2013 Merdeka Tournament winning team and played for the 2013 Malaysia Universiade team.

-Shahrul made his debut for Malaysia national football team in late 2015 by national coach Ong Kim Swee.